Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based system identification

+The experiment is conducted in the Princeton's High Contrast Imaging Lab (HCIL) and the simulation uses the same setup.
 As shown in Fig.~\ref{fig:layout}, the HCIL testbed is a two-DM FPWC system with shaped pupil (SP) coronagraph.
 It utilizes a ripple pupil plane mask to suppress the contrast by changing the starlight point spread function (PSF).
 In addition, a bowtie shaped focal plane mask (FPM) blocks the center part of the PSF to avoid camera saturation, which also defines the dark hole regions for the FPWC.
-In our numerical study, we simulate the DM commands and resulting camera images under an imperfect lab condition: optical aberrations are added to the shaped pupil plane and two DM planes, and the DM actuators' influence functions are biased by $20\%$ in amplitude.
-Poisson and Gaussian noises are added to the simulated images, where the noises' standard deviations are chosen based on measurements in the HCIL.
-Without loss of generality, we identify the state-space model of the first DM only.
+Each DM in the HCIL has $952$ actuators.
+Without loss of generality, we only activate the first DM in simulation and experiment.
 The second DM is treated as a fold mirror.
-Each DM in the HCIL has $952$ actuators.